Hosting an IPFA Event

 The host will also be required to print the following items for each of the attendees:

 - The delegate list

 - IPFA Marketing Flyer (1-2 pages)

-- IPFA is a member of the CPD Certification Service, enabling members to claim CPD (Continuing Professional and Personal Development) points on IPFA CPD accredited events they have attended.
-To assist with the assessment, we ask the host to provide a brief description or bullets points of the topics that will be discussed in the keynote address and panel discussion.
+IPFA is now a member of the CPD Certification Service, this enables attendees at events to claim CPD (Continuing Professional and Personal Development) points on IPFA CPD accredited events they have attended.
+For an event to be certified we must submit the agenda and a brief description or bullets points of the topics that will be discussed in the keynote address and panel discussion.
 Therefore, we ask wherever possible that this is finalised at least 3-4 weeks before the event to allow enough time for assessment.